stipe-stanic/knapsack-problem-genetic-algorithm/README.md

 ## Description

 - Genes can have a value of 0 or 1.
-1 represents the object inside the knapsack, while 0 represents otherwise.
+1 represents the item inside the knapsack, while 0 represents otherwise.
 - Chromosome represents one solution to the problem and holds N number of genes.
 - Population is a set of solutions of size M.
 - Fitness function calculates the fitness value of every solution(chromosome) based on the value and weight of each item.